schveiguy/raylib-d/README.md

 You can get the library from the [source](https://github.com/raysan5/raylib), and build it according to those instructions.
 Make sure to checkout the version tagged, and *not* the master branch. `raylib` is under continuous development, and the binding does not take into account any possible changes to API that may have occurred.
 You may get linker errors (or worse, memory corruption) if you use the master version, or wrong tagged version of raylib!
 Due to the way C functions are linked, there is no protection against this.

-See notes on Method 2 for Windows users.
+The Windows notes from Method 2 apply here as well.

 ## Optional: relocate libraries (Linux/MacOS)